-You are about to have risotto like any you’ve ever tried before Pea & Leek Risotto, amazing appetizer ever from Pitchet, a French restaurant in the heart of Dublin city.
-This was a pure accident kind of a place, we had to stop here because we got totally soaked in yet another rain and needed a place to dry off, get a few drinks and some snacks.
-We are big fans of poached eggs and we just had to try it when we saw an appetizer with one.
+You are about to have risotto-like any you’ve ever tried before Pea & Leek Risotto, an amazing appetizer from Pitchet, a French restaurant in the heart of Dublin city.
+This was a pure accident kind of a place, and we had to stop here because we got totally soaked in yet another rain and needed a place to dry off, get a few drinks, and some snacks.
+We are big fans of poached eggs, and we just had to try it when we saw an appetizer with one.
 This was flavor mesmerizing with a combination of perfectly poached egg and soft risotto.
 The texture alone made this excellent dish.
-We enjoyed this as part of their 3-course meal for €25 ($26) which was totally worth an amazing deal.
+We enjoyed this as part of their 3-course meal for €25 ($26), which was totally worth an amazing deal.

 Pork Fillet @ Pichet (5 NOMs)

 Upscale your pork with an order of Pork Fillet from Pitchet, one of our favorite French restaurants in Dublin.
-Just look at this dish, presentation alone would make you fall in love with it.
+Just look at this dish.
+The presentation alone would make you fall in love with it.
 Pork fillets were prepared and seasoned perfectly.
-Plus the brown sauce added a nice and pinch of strong flavor to excite your taste buds even more.
-Went great with roasted vegetables, lentils and bacon cream.
+Plus, the brown sauce added a nice and pinch of strong flavor to excite your taste buds even more.
+Went great with roasted vegetables, lentils, and bacon cream.
 This is the kind of dish you enjoy slowly and a little bit of everything in every bite to savor it all.
-Similar to appetizer this dish was a bit small but yet delivered big on flavor and enjoyment.
+Like the appetizer, this dish was a bit small but delivered big on flavor and enjoyment.
 Not every dish must be giant and food coma-inducing.
 Leaves more space for dessert.
-We enjoyed this as part of their 3-course meal for €25 ($26) which was totally a worth an amazing deal.
+We enjoyed this as part of their 3-course meal for €25 ($26), which was totally worth an amazing deal.

 Passion Fruit Mix Drink @ Pichet (5 NOMs)